CNES/demcompare/docs/source/core/mesh.rst

     instance are no longer equal.

 .. warning::
-    The Poisson reconstruction also creates outliers.
+    The creation of outliers has been observed after using Poisson reconstruction.
-    After this step, texturing may not work.
+    If so, texturing may not work.
 Indeed, the location of these outliers can be very bad and do not allow the completion of this step.

 Delaunay Triangulation 2.5D